spcl/haystack/README.md

          C[i][j]  wr    0.0000   0.0000   0.0000   24.9878  14
 ...
 ```
-The columns provide the following information:
+The columns provide the following information (assuming fully associative caches with LRU replacement policy):
 - ref: memory reference
 - type: read or write access
 - comp: compulsory misses in percent of the total number of memory accesses